tlohmar/DedicatedNetworks/documentation/API_documentation/DedicatedNetworks_GeneralDescription.md

 An API Provider realizes Dedicated Networks based on the physical network resources managed by a Network Provider.
 An API Provider can be the Network Provider.

+The present set of [Usage Scenarios](../SupportingDocuments/UsageScenarios.md) focuses on B2B use-cases, where the owner of the devices / device subscriptions is also acting as API invoker for the Networks and the Accesses APIs.
+This constellation allows using using the MSISDN as device identifier with a two-legged access tokens, since no additional consent needs to be obtained.

 **Key roles**

 | **Role Name** | **Description** |